Henrique-Lira/Henrique-Lira/README.md

-## Olá, eu sou o Henrique Lira!
-Construindo minha carreira como Desenvolvedor Full Stack!
+### Hi there 👋
+I'm Student Full Stack Developer passionate about the best web and mobile development technologies.
+I have experience in projects freelance and personal, using HTML, CSS, JavaScript.
+I am a student of the Discorver and Ignite training at Rocketseat, where I am learning in practice the most modern technology for web and mobile development.
+I'm looking for opportunities in the area of web/mobile development.

-- 🎓 Formação acadêmica: Analise e Desenvolvimento de Sistemas na Unifavip Wyden (2020 - Momento)
+- 🎓 Academic education: Analysis and Systems Development in Unifavip Wyden (2020 - Moment)
-- 📚 Cursos online: ProgBR do Igor Oliveira (Ago/2021 - Momento)  &  Rocketseat (Nov/2021 - Momento)
+- 📚 Online courses: ProgBR Of Igor Oliveira (Ago/2021 - Moment)  &  Rocketseat (Nov/2021 - Moment)
-- 🌱 Estudando: NODE.JS & REACT
+- 🌱 Learning: NODE.JS & REACT
+- See my LinkedIn: <a href="https://www.linkedin.com/in/henrique-lira-790758217/" target="_blank">HENRIQUE LIRA
 <div align="center">
   <a href="https://github.com/Henrique-Lira">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=Henrique-Lira&show_icons=true&theme=tokyonight&include_all_commits=true&count_private=true"/>